MLMManikanta/Andhra-Pradesh-Rythu-Sahayam/Readme.md

  Andhra Pradesh Rithu Sahayam

-1. Machines, how to use, seeds , rental -- avilablity and buys
+- [x]  1.
+Machines, how to use, seeds , rental -- avilablity and buys

-2. Ads by the company
+- [ ]  2.
+Ads by the company

-3. crops Prices based on Market
+- [ ]  3. crops Prices based on Market

-4. Direct sales from Farmer
+- [ ]  4.
+Direct sales from Farmer

-5. Farmer Adopt
+- [ ]  5.
+Farmer Adopt